-How does private SAT writing tutoring help?
+How does private SAT Writing and Language tutoring help?

 In the private SAT writing sessions, you will learn how to apply editing strategies to both improve the content of the writing and to use the rules of Standard English grammar.
-You will

 - Learn to identify the content (expression of ideas) of each passage and how the questions relate to it

 - Review the rules of Standard English punctuation and grammar

 - Apply grammar rules

 - Learn when to add, revise, or keep the sentences that you read